About me

 I have dedicated an increasing amount of time to working on policy matters.
 To this end, I helped develop the new procedures for handling applications concerning deprivation of liberty following April 2009, sat on the committee established in 2010 by the President of the Family Division to review the Court of Protection Rules, and continue to sit on the ad hoc Rules committee.
 In November 2013, I gave oral evidence to the House of Lords Select Committee considering the operation of the MCA 2005 as part of a panel of legal experts; in February 2014 I was commissioned by the Department of Health to produce guidance for non-legal professional advocates and family members considering acting as litigation friends in proceedings before the Court of Protection; and in March 2018 gave evidence to the Joint Committee on Human Rights in its inquiry into reform of the deprivation of liberty safeguards.
 I have been appointed to the Mental Health and Disability Committees of the Law Societies both of England and Scotland (the first such appointment).
 I was appointed a consultant to the Law Commission’s major project on reforming the law relating to mental capacity and deprivation of liberty, which published its report in March 2017.
 Throughout 2018, I was legal adviser to the independent Review of the Mental Health Act 1983, chaired by Professor Sir Simon Wessely.
 I have been on working groups both for the revision of the main MCA Code of Practice and the drafting of the new LPS Code.
 I am on the leadership group for the National Mental Capacity Forum led by Baroness Ilora Finlay.
 I have been heavily involved in local and national policy development in relation to the application of the MCA 2005 in COVID-19, including as Specialist Adviser to the Joint Committee on Human Rights for its inquiry into the human rights implications of the Government’s response to COVID-19 (see here for its report published in September 2020).
 I was subsequently in 2021-22 the Specialist Adviser to the Committee for its inquiry into human rights in care settings, its report being available here.
 I am currently a consultant to the Law Commission for its project on reforming the law relating to disabled children’s social care in England.

 The final string to my bow (or ingredient in the cocktail) is the educational work that I do.
 I spend a significant proportion of my time lecturing and training lawyers, members of the judiciary, clinicians, social workers and others concerned with the MCA 2005.
 I am also, increasingly, involved in the education of future generations of lawyers, clinicians and other professionals.
-As a Visiting Professor, I co-lead the Mental Health, Ethics and the Law MSc at King’s College London, am Visiting Senior Lecturer at the Institute of Psychiatry, Psychology and Neuroscience at King’s College London, and a Visiting Professor at the Geller Institute of Ageing and Memory at the University of West London.
+As a Professor of Practice, I co-lead the Mental Health, Ethics and the Law MSc at King’s College London, am Visiting Senior Lecturer at the Institute of Psychiatry, Psychology and Neuroscience at King’s College London, and a Visiting Professor at the Geller Institute of Ageing and Memory at the University of West London.
 I have also been a guest lecturer at courses at Queen Mary University of London, Keele University and Auckland University (New Zealand).
 I was a Wellcome Research Fellow at Kings College London between 2017 and 2022 (working on the major Mental Health and Justice project), and am also a Research Affiliate at the Essex Autonomy Project.

 Header image: taken from ‘Breath’ by Aliki Braine (www.alikibraine.com)